Cooking is one of my passions. I like to make nutritious and tasty foods at home.

 - 1 small cup chopped coriander leaves

-- 2 tbsp garam masala powder, available in Indian stores
+- 2 tablespoons garam masala powder, available in Indian stores

-- 2 tbsp ginger-garlic-green chili paste, I used 3/4 inch ginger, 3 green chilies, and 3 garlic cloves
+- 2 tablespoons ginger-garlic-green chili paste, I used 3/4-inch ginger, 3 green chilies, and 3 garlic cloves

-- 1 tsp fennel seed and pepper powder mix, optional, I used, gives nice flavor
+- 1 teaspoon fennel seed and pepper powder mix, optional, but gives it a nice flavor

 - 1 dry bay leaf